BJWRD/docker-mysql-backups/README.md

       cd docker-mysql-backups

 ## Docker Secrets
+### 1. Creating the Secrets
-To ensure that the MySQL DB password is not specified within the docker-compose.yml file we will be including the password within a Docker Secret instead.
+To ensure that the MySQL DB passwords is not specified within the docker-compose.yml file we will be including the DB password and the root DB password within Docker Secrets instead.

 As Docker Secrets is a Docker Swarm feature, our first step will be to ensure that the host is initialised as a Docker Swarm orchestrator.
 Specify the VM IP address within the command below -